 What is Factoring?

-- Accounts Receivable Management – On an ongoing basis Coral Capital Solutions monitors the aging of the receivables, verifies timely payment by customers, and provides access to real-time on-line detailed report to our clients.
+- Accounts Receivable Management – Coral Capital Solutions constantly monitors the aging of the receivables, verifies timely payment by customers, and provides access to real-time on-line detailed reports.

-- Collection and Cash Management – Our clients use Coral Capital for their cash receipts and daily cash application, management of the Receivable and providing on-line reporting tool.
+- Collection and Cash Management – Coral Capital provides cash receipts and daily cash application.
+We manage receivables and provide a comprehensive on-line reporting tool.

 What is Purchase Order Financing?